KubawGaming/FakeNameAPI/README.md

 // If for `player A` you want to reset the fake nickname he sees in `player B`, you can do it like this: fakeNameAPI.unsetFakeName(targetToChangeNick, playerWhoShouldSeeTargetNewName);

-// And this is how you can remove the fake nickname:
+// And this is how you can remove the fake nickname
 // (All players who have seen a player's fake nickname will see the player's real nickname after using this) fakeNameAPI.resetName(targetToChangeNick);
 ```